mengzeyu/TwittMap-Sentiment/README.md

 ##Using Java Servlet and Tomcat

 - BacnEnd.java: Run on aws beanstalk worker environment.
-A backend Java Servlet that loads processed tweets from ElasticSearch and send them to frontend.
+Backend of the Java Servlet.
+Load processed tweets from ElasticSearch.
 - GetTweet.java: Streams tweets containing the selected key words and sends them to AWS SQS queue.
 - TweetProcess.java: Worker uses Alchemy API to perform sentimental analysis, stores the processed tweets in ElasticSearch.
 It also Uses AWS SNS to notify the frontend when new tweets come.
 - Tweet.java: defines a Tweet class, make it easier to convert the data into JSON format.